Mental health and mental health first aiders in the workplace

 - Increase in substance abuse.
 Those suffering from poor mental health may become reliant on substances, legal or not, to help them cope with their poor mental health

-It’s therefore important for employers and co-workers to identify and recognise the symptoms of poor mental health and take steps to support those affected.
+It’s therefore important for employers and co-workers to identify and recognise the symptoms of poor mental health and help promote employee health and wellbeing.
 These steps may include providing access to mental health resources, creating a positive work culture and reducing stigma.
-Doing so can create a healthier and more productive workplace as well as accelerated improvement in mental health for the affected employee(s).
+Doing so can create a healthier and more productive workplace, reduce absenteeism as well as accelerated improvement in mental health for the affected employee(s).

-MHFAs are trained to provide basic assistance to individuals who are experiencing poor mental health.
-They may be colleagues, friends, family members, or members of the community who have completed the MHFA training program.
+Mental health first aiders ('MHFA') are trained to provide basic mental health support in the workplace to individuals who are experiencing poor mental health.
+They may be colleagues, friends, family members or members of the community who have completed mental health first aider course or mental health training.

-- Listen without judgment, and offer reassurance and practical assistance
+- Listen without judgment, offering reassurance and practical assistance

 - Help individuals identify the signs and symptoms of poor mental health and encourage them to seek professional help